MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/deploy-storage-spaces-direct.md

 When creating the cluster, you'll get a warning that states - "There were issues while creating the clustered role that may prevent it from starting.
 For more information, view the report file below."
 You can safely ignore this warning.
 It's due to no disks being available for the cluster quorum.
 Its recommended that a file share witness or cloud witness is configured after creating the cluster.

 > [!Note]
-> If the servers are using static IP addresses, modify the following command to reflect the static IP address by adding the following parameter and specifying the IP address:–StaticAddress &lt;X.X.X.X&gt;.
+> If the servers are using static IP addresses, modify the following command to reflect the static IP address by adding the following parameter and specifying the IP address:-StaticAddress &lt;X.X.X.X&gt;.
 > In the following command the ClusterName placeholder should be replaced with a netbios name that is unique and 15 characters or less.
 > ```PowerShell
-> New-Cluster –Name <ClusterName> –Node <MachineName1,MachineName2,MachineName3,MachineName4> –NoStorage
+> New-Cluster -Name <ClusterName> -Node <MachineName1,MachineName2,MachineName3,MachineName4> -NoStorage
 > ```

 After the cluster is created, it can take time for DNS entry for the cluster name to be replicated.
 The time is dependent on the environment and DNS replication configuration.
 If resolving the cluster isn't successful, in most cases you can be successful with using the machine name of a node that is an active member of the cluster may be used instead of the cluster name.